JoelQ/testing-in-isolation/presentation.md

 ^I've separated them into three orbits

-^In green at the center, is the single object we are interested it: the one we are testing
+^In green at the center, is the single object we are interested in: the one we are testing

 ^Directly connected to it in the blue orbit, are other objects that help it do